htammen/n-odata-server/README.md

 * Support for local file system database (light weight)
 * Support for nearly the complete OData API

-## Current state of the project
-__Even though we are working hard we need some more time to have a version that supports most of the OData specification.
-Please stay tuned or contribute to the project if you want quicker results.__

-If you want to contribute send us an email to [`h.tammen@tammen-it-solutions.de`](mailto:h.tammen@tammen-it-solutions.de).
-We are collaborating via a [Slack Team](https://slack.com/) and will invite you to this as soon as we receive a request for contribution.
-We manage our tasks via [zube.io](https://zube.io).
-We will also authorize you to our zube scrum board if you want to contribute to the project.

-We have currently implemented some very basic OData functionality (see below) that allows you to use some basic CRUD operations on your data.
-We try to implement some more useful functionality soon.

-### Release Notes
-To see what's implemented yet have a look at our [release notes](https://github.com/htammen/n-odata-server/wiki/Release%20Notes)

 ## Background

 ### OData